By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 We called them recessions off and on but that designation got to be so watered down we were having annual rescissions every time some retailer did not make a profit projection.
 So this time around they decided to borrow some mental health terms to explain why so many people are out of work and sad.
 In therapy we call these problems “Adjustment Disorders,” so far Wall Street hasn’t stolen that name.
 They are not used to adjusting to anything that is not their way but give them time.

 We also used to have lots of bubbles.
 Remember the South Sea Bubble?
 (See Wikipedia again.)
-I remember sales on Arizona swampland and Florida homesites that were under water.
+I remember sales on Arizona swampland and Florida homesites that were underwater.
 Wait a minute did that just happen again?
 Is this a rerun?
-This time underwater means they owe more that the stuff is worth.
-Last time it meant there was sea water on your home site.
+This time underwater means they owe more than the stuff is worth.
+Last time it meant there was seawater on your home site.
 Another way to fleece a –

 They have also taken to calling some CEO’s and CFO’s schizophrenic because they can’t seem to make up their minds.
 There is more to schizophrenia than indecisiveness.
 There are auditory hallucinations and there are things we call negative symptoms.
 Come to think of it some of those Wall Street types must have been hearing voices all through the housing boom.
 And now they have started making me real negative.
 Still not sure they should get the diagnosis of schizophrenia though.